Health & insurance

 General health is more of a concern in Cambodia than most other parts of Southeast Asia, due to a lack of international-standard medical-treatment facilities, a prevalence of tropical diseases and poor sanitation.
 Once you venture into rural areas you are very much on your own, although most provincial capitals have a reasonable clinic these days.

 If you feel particularly unwell, try to see a doctor rather than visit a hospital; hospitals in rural areas are pretty primitive and diagnosis can be hit and miss.
 If you fall seriously ill in Cambodia you should head to Phnom Penh or Siem Reap, as these are the only places in the country with decent emergency treatment.
 Pharmacies in the larger towns are remarkably well stocked and you don’t need a prescription to get your hands on anything from antibiotics to antimalarials.
-Prices are also very reasonable, but do check the expiry date, as some medicines may have expired.
+Prices are also very reasonable, but do check the expiry date, as some medicine may be out of date.

 While the potential dangers can seem quite unnerving, in reality few travellers experience anything more than an upset stomach.
 Don’t let these warnings make you paranoid.